Monty/mdbook-from-HTML-ebook/src/README.md

 I wanted to experiment with using [mdbook](https://github.com/rust-lang/mdBook) to add Table of Contents, search, and theme functionality to an HTML book.
+Since Markdown allows embedded HTML I figured it might be a simple task -- and it was.

 I used the HTML format of a
 [Project Gutenberg eBook](https://www.gutenberg.org/ebooks/48320)